luyangliuable/r3info/readme.md

 * SQLite

 ### Pros:
-* Seems to have a lot of properly backend and api work
+* Seems to have a lot of proper backend and api work

 ### Cons:
 * Uses PEGA which is not ideal